converged-computing/mummi-experiments/experiments/aws-march-2025/README.md

  - autoscaling sizes up to what?
  - events to wrap in the state machine operator?
  - local configs (for each of CPU and GPU)?
+ - We can also primarily run GPU, but do just one environment comparison with CPU (e.g., Kubernetes)
  - other features I am forgetting?
+ - For AWS, I'm having trouble with getting the shared storage working (at least haven't yet).
+ - Another issue with newer flux (ubuntu 24.04) is that ssh doesn't work.
+I'm going to try again and add my authorized key.
+ - As a fallback, we could have flux share the data directory with flux archive at the end of each step.

 High level, because we are demonstrating the features moreso than mummi, I think cutting at 30 minutes (or even sooner) is reasonable.
 I also don't think the output of Mummi is as important as the overall timings, unless there is something interesting with respect to performance on CPU vs. GPU.

+## TODO Vanessa

+- Both AMIs need to be rebuilt with my key added to authorized keys, and the data for the model pre-extracted.
+  - [x] GPU is done
+  - [ ] Still need to do CPU (tested on older image)
+- [ ] Test entire workflow with shared filesystem - deletion is erroneous.
+Could fall back to flux archive, but not ideal.
+- [ ] Discussion and feedback on experiments

 ## Experiments